-As I mentioned in our Cangshan Knives Reviews, I am trying to find a great set of knives.
+As I mentioned in our Cangshan Knives Reviews, I am trying to find the best knife set.
 Chicago Cutlery is the latest brand to fall under our microscope to see if it’s worthwhile.
-Here is our in-depth Chicago Cutlery Review.
+Here is our in-depth Chicago Cutlery Knives Review.

 The Background of Chicago Cutlery

 Chicago Cutlery is made by Corelle Brands, the makers of Corningware, Pyrex, and Snapware.
 Their website claims Chicago Cutlery to be “Precise cuts.
 Ergonomic handles.
 Just the right weight and balance.
 Chicago Cutlery makes professional-grade knives for the home.
 Comfortable and engineered to make cutting effortless, it’s the #1 brand in forged cutlery.
 Chicago Cutlery makes the art of chopping, slicing, and carving easy for the at-home chef.”

 Chicago Cutlery manufactures a wide range of knives from entry-level to higher-range home chefs.
 If there is a knife set and style you like, you will likely find it in one of these product lines.

 They favor forged knives over stamped knives but manufacture both styles of knives and knife sets.
 They are a great knife for home chefs and people just starting into the home cooking world.

 Is Chicago Cutlery a good brand?